MaREI-EPMG/LEAP-Ireland-Model/README.md

 <h2> Installing the LEAP Ireland Model </h2>
 Once you have a licensed version of LEAP installed, follow these steps to access the LEAP Ireland 2050 model:

-(1) Download the LEAP_IE_4.88.leap file.
+(1) Download the LEAP_Ireland.leap file.
 (2) In LEAP, navigate to Area -> Install -> Install from file....
-(3) Navigate to the location where you downloaded the LEAP_IE_4.88.leap file and click "Yes".
+(3) Navigate to the location where you downloaded the LEAP_Ireland.leap file and click "Yes".

 <h2> LEAP Training material </h2>
 LEAP-SEI provide a range of training material in different languages if you would like to learn more about the development/ operation of LEAP models.